euccastro/icbink/README.rst

 This aims to be a practical and robust (but not necessarily complete) implementation of `The Kernel Programming Language`_ in RPython_.
 This should give us an optimizing JIT compiler almost for free (see `Laurence Tratt's excellent article`_ for more details.)

 At the moment guarded continuations look like they're working.
-We also have the beginnings of a rudimentary command-line debugger.
+We also have the beginnings of a rudimentary command-line debugger_.

 Sources of inspiration/pilfering: